 In this article, we discuss exactly why stomach sleeping is bad for you, the repercussions of long-term stomach sleeping, and ways to change your sleep style.
 Plus, in case you can’t shake the habit, we’ll touch on our recommended mattresses, too.

 30 Second Summary: Best Mattress for Stomach Sleepers

 - Our Recommendation: Amerisleep AS2 — The Amerisleep AS2 is our Editors’ Choice as the best mattress for stomach sleepers because it offers adequate support to foster your spine’s natural curvature and reduce your chances of experiencing chronic lower back pain.
-It’s even available as a hybrid model, too.
 Even better?
 It comes with a 100-night sleep trial and an industry-leading 20-year warranty.

 Best Mattresses for Stomach Sleepers

 If breaking the stomach sleeping habit proves impossible, you can mitigate aches and pains by sleeping on Amerisleep’s AS2.
 We like Amerisleep because they design five memory foam mattresses and three hybrid beds all tailored to different sleep needs, so almost anybody can surely find a comfortable mattress from their lineup—including stomach sleepers.

 The AS2 is a medium-firm mattress and originally designed for sleepers with back pain.
 Amerisleep’s AS2 is so pain-relieving, in fact, it’s been named by Business Insider as the best mattress for back pain.